24013361/HILL-CIPHER/README.md

-# CRYPTOGRAPHY
+# EX.
+NO: 3- HILL CIPHER

-HILL CIPHER
+## Reg.no:212224240029
-EX.
-NO: 3
+## Name:V DEEPAK KUMAR

-AIM:
+## AIM:
 IMPLEMENTATION OF HILL CIPHER

-## To write a C program to implement the hill cipher substitution techniques.
+To write a C program to implement the hill cipher substitution techniques.

 ## DESCRIPTION: